jeffbski/redux-logic/docs/api.md

 ## Execution phase hooks - validate, transform, process

 The execution phase hooks are the places where you can hook your business logic code to be run during execution.

+The validate and transform hooks are just aliases for the same hook internally named validtrans.
+The two names are just to help convey intent, you can do the same things in either including validation and transformation.

+validate/transform happen before the other middleware and reducers have had a chance to see the action so you may check the state of your app and decide to allow it as is, modify or augment it, change it to a different action, or choose to pass nothing along.
+You call allow, reject, or next once with the action to pass along or empty to pass nothing.
+If you call reject then the process execution hook will not be executed.

+The process hook only runs if allow or next was called.
+It happens after the action from allow/next was passed onto the other logic, middleware, and reducers.
+Assuming there was no delays or asynchronicity created from other logic or middleware then the `getState()` will return the state after the actions have been processed by the reducers.

 You may implement one or more hooks depending on your business logic.
-The phases are executed in the order below.
+The lifecycle is as follows:

- 1. validate(depObj, allow, reject)
+ 1. validate(depObj, allow, reject) OR transform(depObj, next /*, reject */)
- 2. transform(depObj, next)
+ 2. Action from allow/reject/next is passed along.

- 3. process(depObj, dispatch)
+ 3. process(depObj, dispatch) // only called if allow/next was called

 `depObj` contains `getState`, `action`, along with any user injected deps and a few other advanced properties.
 See [advanced section](#additional-properties-available-to-execution-hooks) for full details.